How to Set Up A Partnership LLC? (Easy-To-Follow Steps)

 How to Choose a Management Structure for Your Partnership LLC

-For small partnerships where all members are actively involved, member-managed is typically the simpler, more cost-effective choice.
-Larger LLCs with passive investors or complex operations benefit from the clear role separation that manager-management provides.
+For small partnerships where everyone's actively involved, member-managed is typically the simpler, more cost-effective path.
+If you've got passive investors or a more layered operation, manager-management gives you cleaner role separation.

-Whichever structure you choose, document it in your operating agreement to prevent disputes over decision-making authority.
+Whichever structure you go with, document it in your operating agreement.
+That's what prevents disputes over decision-making authority down the road.

 Which is Better, A Partnership or An LLC?